Why It Works

 Caritas improves neighborhoods by providing housing to people who might otherwise live on those same streets or in a local shelter.
 By housing our most disadvantaged neighbors with on-site management, Caritas is providing a safe living environment for these residents to thrive in the local community.
 When those in need are cared for, the whole community strengthens.
 This provides a platform of opportunity and positive change with increased employment, expanded development and the renewal of distressed neighborhoods, and it promotes economic and social integration while building community.

-For 30 years, Caritas has stayed true to our mission of providing sustainable and affordable housing to some of Boston’s most vulnerable citizens: previously homeless veterans, those dealing with mental and physical health issues, the working poor, the elderly and disabled, those on extremely low fixed incomes or unable to earn a living wage.
+For over 30 years, Caritas has stayed true to our mission of providing sustainable and affordable housing to some of Boston’s most vulnerable citizens: previously homeless veterans, those dealing with mental and physical health issues, the working poor, the elderly and disabled, those on extremely low fixed incomes or unable to earn a living wage.
 We know that permanent housing allows our residents to find their footing and begin to rebuild their lives.
 That is a benefit not only to our residents, but to the communities of Greater Boston as a whole.

 Each year, the number of men and women who transform their lives with our help number in the hundreds.
 When you add to that the scores of residents who have derived stability, enrichment and a sense of community at our buildings year after year, the number grows to the thousands.